Is my daughter throwing fast enough?

 - How can I improve a pitcher’s delivery speed in fastpitch softball?

-Girls need to use their legs or their not maximizing their speed potential.
+Girls need to use their legs to drive hard and fast off the mound or they’re not maximizing their speed potential.
 Isometric core strength training workouts always help with speed and physical balance too.

 - What are good softball pitching drills for speed?